 A two-year option

-Immokalee Foundation’s Heavy Equipment Service Technician (“HEST”) program provides a two-year post-secondary option that appeals to students who may not choose the college path.
+The Heavy Equipment Service Technician program at iTech, supported by The Immokalee Foundation, provides a two-year post-secondary option that appeals to students who may not choose the college path.

 HEST includes practical experience in engine operation, rebuilding diesel engines, hydraulic system testing, heavy equipment fleet maintenance, and rebuilding transmissions, along with specialized skills in electronics, such as the use of manufacturers’ diagnostic tools.